RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 will see later that we can have multiple catch blocks to catch different types of exceptions.
 If we want to be lazy and catch any old exception we can catch an ``Exception`` which is the parent of all exceptions.
+However, catching ``Exception`` is a terrible practice, since you may inadvertently catch exceptions you do not intend to, making it harder to identify bugs in your program.

 On line 22 we create our ``ArrayList`` and give it an initial size of 10.
 Strictly speaking, it is not necessary to give the ``ArrayList`` any